 Implementing a Custom Checkout Step

-This tutorial will show you how to add a custom checkout step by implementing the CommerceCheckoutStep interface.
+This tutorial shows you how to add a custom checkout step by implementing the CommerceCheckoutStep interface.

 A checkout step represents one screen of the checkout process for a customer.
 Liferay Commerce provides several checkout steps out-of-the-box, including essential steps like the payment method step and the order confirmation step.